Summary

 Home improvements made for health reasons are also deductible in some situations.
 Fans of solar panels and similar upgrades are in for a treat — energy-efficient upgrades can also count as homeowners insurance deductibles.

-If you’re ready to purchase a home or want a review of your Homeowners Insurance, talk to your insurance agent or connect with an Expert Agent today to get started on a free homeowners insurance quote.
+Are you ready to purchase a home or want a review of your Homeowners Insurance?
+Connect with an Expert Agent today to get a free homeowners insurance quote.

 Sources: